CD-Adapco

 MIL_NetCents_Logo.jpg

-The US Air Force designated 8 five-year NetCents contract winners last year: 4 small businesses and 4 large ones.
+In FY 2005, the US Air Force designated 8 five-year NetCents contract winners: 4 small businesses and 4 large ones.
 Each, it turn, brings a host of partners in with them but manages any contracts received through one point of contact & responsibility.
 In short, NetCents created a single contract to competitively buy IT products and services, aimed at increasing the standardization of hardware and software service-wide.

 A November 2005 article in Federal Computer Weekly reported that the US Air Force’s CIO was readying a new memo covering policy, marketing and training information for the $9 billion Network Centric Solutions (NetCents) contract so it will be used 80% of the time to buy IT products and services.
 At the moment, they’re a long way from that.